 Another great topping on vegan tacos is my Spicy Cashew Cream Sauce

 Salsa Recipes for Vegan Tacos

 Do you ever go through a phase where you just crave Mexican, I sure do.
 Loads of chips and cheese sauce can become quite unhealthy.
 So I try to fill my tacos with a variety of unique ingredients that are healthy and pack a punch of flavor.
 For my vegan tacos, I add a little something out of the ordinary, seasoned mushrooms, kale, and my favorite part, fried cashews with Mexican seasoning.

 Easy Instant Pot beans

 To make dinner prep easy, I used my instant pot for my black and pinto beans.
 I have really enjoyed using my instant pot for quick dinners and foods like dried beans which normally take a long time to cook.

-Place beans, salt, and 1/2 cup chopped onion into the instant pot.
-Follow manufactures directions for processing set up.
+Place beans, salt, and 1/2 cup chopped onion into the Instant Pot Smart with WiFi.
+Follow manufacturer’s directions for processing set up.
 Cook beans for 50 minutes and then allow pressure to come down slowly about 20 minutes.

 Why eat beans?

 I try to make beans the main ingredient in my tacos because as a colon cancer survivor.
 I realize how important it is I have beans and other legumes as part of my regular diet.
 In a study examining dietary patterns and disease risk at Adventist Health Study, it was found after a 6-year study that individuals consuming legumes > 2 times/week were 47% less likely of developing colon cancer when compared to individuals consuming legumes never to < 1 time/week.
 Also, it has been found that half a cup of cooked pinto beans a day for two months could mean a 20-point drop in our cholesterol.